 boost refugee program

-The Foundation partnered with Impact Invest Scandinavia to launch C/O Business, a business incubator targeted at supporting refugees who were entrepreneurs in their home country and have entrepreneurial ambitions to re-start another enterprise in Sweden.
-C/O Business was launched in September 2016 in Lund, and received over 60 applications.
-Fifteen businesses have been selected and have already completed the first round of business training with support from Innovation Skåne, the regional innovation agency.
+The Foundation partnered with Impact Invest Scandinavia and Innovation Skåne -the regional innovation agency- to launch C/O Business in Malmö, Sweden.
+C/O Business is a business incubator that helps refugee entrepreneurs with the goal of improving integration and job creation.
+This initiative was launched in September 2016 in Lund, and received over 60 applications.
+Fifteen businesses have been selected and have already completed the first round of business training with support from Innovation Skåne.
 The target impact of C/O Business is to support the launch and growth of the new enterprises as a means to support integration and create employment opportunities for others within the refugee community.